rksm/clj-org-analyzer/README.md

-org-analyzer creates an interactive visualization of org-mode time-tracking data. org-mode allows to add start/end timestamps to org-mode items (via `org-clock-in`).
-This makes it possible to create workflows that capture the times spend working on particular things.
+org-analyzer creates an interactive visualization of org-mode time-tracking data. org-mode allows to add start/end timestamps to org-mode items (via `org-clock-in`) to capture the times spend working on particular things.
 Unfortunately the reporting features built into org-mode are rather limited.
-This tool remedies that fact by providing a visual and interactive presentation of time-tracking data.
+This tool remedies that by providing a visual and interactive presentation of time tracking data.

 In other words, org-analyzer converts something like this